 Videos, images, stories, short-form content, long-form content, website, social media, traditional media, etc, are some of the main formats to consider.

 For most eCommerce businesses the last couple of years were truly challenging.
 People have changed the way they shop and why they shop.
 They are not buying just your product.
-They are buying the promise, the feeling, the story that your product brings with it.
+They are buying the promise, the feeling, and the story that your product brings with it.
 The big question is have you changed the way you sell?

 About the author